Mrazi09/LQ_collider_project/README.md

 # LQ_collider_project

-Codes and data for the LQ collider research project, which corresponds to the paper: "Exploring mixed lepton-quark interactions in non-resonant leptoquark production at the LHC" by myself (João Pedro Pino Gonçalves) and collaborators (Werner Porod, António Morais, António Onofre and Roman Pasechnik). arXiv:23XX.XXXXX
+Codes and data for the LQ collider research project, which corresponds to the paper: "Exploring mixed lepton-quark interactions in non-resonant leptoquark production at the LHC" by myself (João Pedro Pino Gonçalves) and collaborators (António Morais, António Onofre and Roman Pasechnik). arXiv:23XX.XXXXX.
+I also acknowlegde Werner Porod for insightful discussions that contributed to this project

 **LQ_UFO_py2** Contains the ```UFO``` files, as well as an example parameter card (```restrict_default.dat```) to run Monte Carlo simulations in MadGraph. ```python2``` version